 A proven, profitable business model

 If you’ve sat down and carefully worked through the numbers then you’ll probably have reached the conclusion that oven cleaning can be a profitable venture, should you have the right business plan in place and be willing to put the hours in.
 Whilst starting an independent business might work for some, a franchise business model like Ovenu is based on tried and trusted processes, taking away the guesswork and offering a more efficient route to profitability.

 For those who are happy to learn a whole new range of skill sets, including understanding the crucial difference between turnover and profit, we have over 25 years of experience in transferring our vast array of knowledge and business expertise.
 During this time we’ve helped build hugely successful oven cleaning businesses that have reported profits of over £60,000 per annum.

-Register your interest to find out more about how to create a stable, profitable oven cleaning business with Ovenu, or give us a call on 01189 743911 for a free informal consultation.
+Register your interest to find out more about how to create a stable, profitable business with an oven cleaning franchise from Ovenu, or give us a call on 01189 743911 for a free informal consultation.